A seed of insecurity was planted the day I held my firstborn in my arms for the first time.

 I didn’t get much sleep because every little coo and sound he made woke me up in panic.

-He didn’t know me.
+This doctor didn’t know me.
 He didn’t know that I wasn’t a careless 15-year-old mom.
 Those days in the hospital changed me.
 My spirit for mothering was crushed and I left the hospital with an insurmountable amount of baggage:

 Guilt– I should have known he was near death?